arellano-gustavo/docker-jenkins-tz/README.md

-# docker-jenkins-tz
+# jenkins-tz
-Dockerized Jenkins with Mexico TZ
+Create a dockerized jenkins with Mexico TZ